 While I stand on the roadway, or on the pavements grey,

 I hear it in the deep heart’s core.

 This article was posted on Saturday, May 21st, 2011 at 6:36 pm and is filed under Countries & Cultures, English, Ireland, Languages, Poems, Poetry, Poets, William Butler Yeats.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply